 Morgan & Morgan is fighting to hold the industries and organizations that let leaking PFAS chemicals contaminate our neighborhoods, as well as our food and water supply, accountable.
 If your home or neighborhood has been exposed to PFAS, or if you or a loved one has a health condition that can be linked to PFAS, call today for your free consultation.
 You might be eligible for compensation.

 Commonly Used, Commonly Leaked

-Many industries use PFAS chemicals for a wide variety of uses, including the manufacture of non-stick coatings, paint, cleaning products and firefighting foam.
-The widespread manufacture and use of these products creates a lot of opportunity for the chemicals to be released into the air, into the ground, and into water.
+Many industries use PFAS chemicals for a wide variety of uses, including the manufacture of non-stick coatings, paint, cleaning products, and firefighting foam.
+The widespread manufacture and use of these products creates a lot of opportunities for the chemicals to be released into the air, into the ground, and into water.

 This contamination tends to happen slowly over time, but because of the uniquely durable nature of PFAS chemicals, the first rounds of leaks and contamination do not fade away.
 Instead, the leaks and contaminations steadily build up, posing more and more of a health threat.

 Many companies who have used PFAS did not take the necessary steps to prevent leaks and contamination, and many companies are failing to take those steps to this day.
 Government regulators have taken steps to address this, including a planned phaseout of certain PFAS chemicals, as well as new proposed limits on other PFAS chemicals to be enforced by the EPA.